-I. Describe how the high-risk characteristic or comorbidity affects the surgical condition

-- A. Glaucoma filtration surgery may - 1.
+- I. Describe how the high-risk characteristic or comorbidity affects the surgical condition - A. Glaucoma filtration surgery may - 1.
 Accelerate cataract development - 2.
 Cause the development of anterior or posterior synechiae - 3.
 Be associated with a large iridectomy - 4.
-Be associated with the presence of an intraocular drainage tube - 5.
-Be associated with weak zonules - B. Eyes with glaucoma often dilate poorly because of previous miotic therapy, pseudoexfoliation syndrome, neovascularization of the iris or posterior synechiae - C. Presence of filtration bleb or drainage tube may require alternate location for surgical incisions

-II.
-List the surgical complications for which the patient is at increased risk

-- A. Increased filtration through the bleb or drainage device during surgery - B. Higher intraocular pressure - C. Decreased filtration or bleb failure following surgery and long-term loss of intraocular pressure control - D. Zonular laxity - E. Damage to integrity of filtration bleb causing leak and increased risk of endophthalmitis

-- A. Assure adequate dilation for safe surgery - B. Avoid making the cataract incision near the glaucoma filter or drainage device.
-It may be preferable to place the incision in the clear cornea and avoid incising the conjunctiva and Tenon's capsule - C. Minimize postoperative inflammation by appropriate use of anti-inflammatory agents, often longer than in a standard procedure - D. Avoid zonular stress during surgery - E. If the eye is hypotonous at the end of cataract surgery, the incision should be sutured - F. Avoid over-pressurizing the eye at the conclusion of the case to prevent bleb rupture
+Be associated an intraocular drainage tube - 5.
+Be associated with weak zonules - B. Eyes with glaucoma often dilate poorly - 1.
+Previous miotic therapy - 2.
+Pseudoexfoliation syndrome - 3.
+Neovascularization of the iris - 4.
+Posterior synechiae - C. Presence of filtration bleb or drainage tube may require alternate location for surgical incisions - II.
+List the surgical complications for which the patient is at increased risk - A. Increased filtration through the bleb or drainage device during surgery - B. Variable IOP in the week postoperatively - C. Decreased filtration or bleb failure following surgery and long-term loss of intraocular pressure control - D. Zonular damage - E. Damage to integrity of filtration bleb - 1.
+Bleb leak - 2.
+Increased risk of endophthalmitis - III.
+List steps that can be taken to reduce the operative risks - A. Assure adequate pupil dilation - B. Avoid making the cataract incision near the glaucoma filter or drainage device. - C. Clear cornea incision to avoid incising the conjunctiva and Tenon capsule - D. Minimize postoperative inflammation by appropriate use of anti-inflammatory agents - 1.
+Often longer than in a standard procedure - 2.
+Reduce chance of bleb fibrosis - E. Avoid additional zonular stress during surgery - F. Suture corneal wound postoperatively - G. Avoid over-pressurizing the eye at the conclusion of the case to prevent bleb rupture - IV.

-IV.
 List the implications of the high-risk characteristic or comorbidity on the long-term surgical results

-- A. The long-term results are determined primarily by the course of glaucoma. - B. Most glaucoma filters and Setons lose effectiveness over time. - C. IOP must be monitored on an ongoing basis
+- A. The long-term visual results determined primarily by the course of glaucoma progression - 1.
+Most glaucoma filters and Setons lose effectiveness over time - 2.
+IOP must be monitored on regular basis